Fallback Chains for Missing Data

 |> to(bucket: primaryBucket, org: "platform_ops")

-// Control branch: record a control metric when primary data was sufficient.
+// Control branch: record a meta-metric when primary data was sufficient.

 |> filter(fn: (r) => primaryCount >= minPointsThreshold)